 Passengers with Special Needs

 We welcome passengers with special needs and are committed to providing a service that everyone can use.

-Full details of facilities in each station are in our ‘Guide for Rail Passengers with Disabilities’, which is available free in all staffed stations.
+Full details of facilities in each station are in our ‘Guide for Rail Passengers with Disabilities’, which is available free in all main stations and online here.

 Equality and Diversity

 We are committed to providing services to customers who may need special help.
 As far as possible we design our services to make sure that our customers' rights, established under the Equal Status Act, are fully respected.
 The Equal Status Act covers issues including: disability, age, gender, marital status, family status, sexual orientation, religious belief, race and membership of the Traveller Community.